pradeepkumarry/github-demo/README.md

 # github-demo
-a simple demo repository to show the basic Git workflow
+a simple demo repository to show the basic Git workflow.